Making the decision that you or your loved one needs to enter Sydney aged care can be daunting and emotional.

 But most importantly, she strives to ensure staff are motivated to deliver the highest quality service that “delights” our residents.

-Since 2013, Xue has been the Care Manager of Fairlea’s Harris Park campus.
+Since joining Fairlea in 2013, Xue has been the Care Manager of Fairlea’s Harris Park campus, and now holds the position of Facility Director at our Penshurst campus.
 She holds a Bachelor of Nursing as well as a Masters of Nursing (Leadership) in 2015 from Western Sydney University.

-Xue has 10 years registered nurse experience in aged care and has worked as a Deputy Director of Nursing and an Acting Director of Nursing for Cabirini Nursing home.
+Xue has over 15 years registered nurse experience in aged care and has worked as a Deputy Director of Nursing and an Acting Director of Nursing for Cabirini Nursing home.

 Xue has been instrumental in our quality improvement, WH&S, and infection control.
 Her excellent problem solving skills promoted high quality of resident’s care, better customer services and supported smooth running of facility operations.